What is usufruct?

 You must give your consent to the usufructuary to use the rural, commercial, artisanal or industrial leases.

-• Pay property tax and housing tax if it is real estate
+- Pay property tax, housing tax and property wealth tax (depending on the value of the property) if it is real estate

 Please note